hornjason/argocd-lab/README.md

 ### Identity Provider (google example)
-- To setup credentials and domains to use Google Authentication,
+- To setup credentials and domains to use Google Authentication, vist https://developers.google.com/identity/protocols/oauth2/openid-connect
 -   Tree manifests/identity-provider

 -   Describe what we are creating / doing.
 Creating google idp